Æger. The

 Frigg.
 Odin’s wife.

-Fylke. originally meant a district capable of supporting an armed force of fifty warriors, and having its own independent chief.
+Fylke. originally meant a district capable of supporting an armed

 Gandvik.
 (Serpent-bay).
 The White Sea, so called from its tortuosity.